kfam22/web-sprint-challenge-advanced-web-applications/README.md

 1. Explain what a token is used for.

+Tokens are strings of cryptic text stored in memory like localStorage or Cookies used to verify that a user has entered valid credentials to access certain pages.
+The server can identify users by this token and use logic to make decisions based on the the users permissions.

 2. What steps can you take in your web apps to keep your data secure?

+A token can be added to the header and validated whenever a user navigates to a new page or requests new information.
+UI can also be changed using protected routes so that a user without valid credentials won't be able to click on links for validated users.

 3. Describe how web servers work.

+Servers are a network of computers that store, process, and distribute code.
+They are physical machines and the program that runs om them.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+C - create maps to  Post
+R - read maps to  Get
+U - update maps to Put
+D - delete maps to Delete